 CHRISTOPER OFF, a lovely gentlemen with a phrasal verbs fixation.

-Student A. You are Zak Washington, a lazy and corrupt English teacher who is determined to take advantage of as many rich, gullible foreign students as possible.
-You are going to speak to an Algerian gentleman called Abdel who is the owner of the disgusting Kebab Delight restaurant on the Old Kent Road.
+Student A. You are Zak Washington, a lazy and corrupt English teacher who wants to take advantage of his rich, gullible foreign students.
+You are going to speak to an Algerian called Abdel, the owner of the disgusting Kebab Delight restaurant.
 You think that Abdel is the perfect man to help you make money.
-Talk to him about how you can send foreign students to him to ‘supposedly’ learn English.
-Tell him that he can make them buy a lot of his food, and that you will only need a small commission of 40%.
-You want to get as much commission as possible, so you will have to negotiate hard.
-Convince him that you can put his horrible little restaurant in every student guidebook in the world, and turn his premises into an international cultural exchange centre, where thousands of students can meet to exchange ideas, languages and spend lots of money.
+Talk to him about how you can send foreign students to ‘supposedly’ learn English.
+Tell him that he can make them buy a lot of his food.
+You only need a small commission of 40%.
+You need to negotiate hard.
+Convince him that you can put his horrible little restaurant in every student guidebook and make it an international cultural exchange centre, where thousands of students can spend lots of money.

-You are Abdel, the owner of the famous Kebab Delight restaurant!
+You are Abdel, owner of the famous Kebab Delight restaurant!
 You are eccentric, a little crazy even.
 You are going to make an agreement with a good-for-nothing English teacher.
 He wants to send you gullible foreign students who have too much money, and in exchange, he wants you to pay him a commission.
-Negotiate with him but don’t offer him any more than 5%.
-You don’t need this moneymaking fool to tell you how to run your business!
-What you are really interested in, are some of those pretty English girls that always go around with him.
-Try to convince him to send some of these lovely ladies over for a ‘cultural interchange’.
-If any of these students arrive, try and persuade them to spend as much money as possible, but don’t tell him that you give a commission to the teacher.
-Be as rude as possible, but don’t be offensive, and ask very personal questions about all of their private lives.
+Negotiate with him but don’t offer any more than 5%.
+You don’t need this fool to tell you how to run your business!
+You are interested in those pretty English girls that always go around with him.
+Convince him to send some of these lovely ladies for a ‘cultural interchange’.
+If any students arrive, try and persuade them to spend money, but don’t tell him that you give a commission to the teacher.
+Be as rude as possible, but not offensive, and ask personal questions about their private lives.

 You are a Japanese student who has recently arrived in London.
-You want to go to The Kebab Delight to practice your English according to your teacher’s recommendations.
-When you arrive you find a disgusting dirty little take-away restaurant whose owner is clearly mad.
-You have spent three hours trying to find the place because you were given bad directions, and it has cost you a fortune in travelling expenses.
+You want to go to The Kebab Delight to practice your English.
+When you arrive, you find a disgusting dirty little take-away restaurant whose owner is mad .
+You have spent three hours trying to find the place because you were given bad directions, and it cost you a fortune.
 You are cold, tired, hungry, and desperate to practice English.
-Talk to Abdel as much as possible, but remember you are a shy Japanese gentlemen that doesn’t like to talk about anything too personal.
+Talk to Abdel as much as possible, but remember you are a shy Japanese gentlemen that doesn’t like to talk about anything personal.
 And try not to buy any of his typically disgusting English food.
-Find out what his relationship with your teacher is.
+Ask Abdel about his business relationship with your teacher.